QGruchet/HuffmanCoding/README.md

 Here some idea for future version :
 - Our interface can interact with the painting tree, like adding node, deleting node, spliting tree, fusion of two differents tree...
 - Dell root in the millde of the tree isn't working.
 We have to fix it.
+- To solve memory leaks in the graphic interface

 # Authors
 * **LE DENMAT Mickael 21804355**